-Diagnostic medical sonography includes three primary areas of specialization: general, cardiac, and vascular.
-General sonography includes subspecialties for obstetrics and gynecology exams, exams of the soft tissues and organs of the body, and exams of structures such as joints and tendons.
+Diagnostic medical sonography includes four primary areas of specialization: general, cardiac, musculoskeletal, and vascular.
+General sonography includes subspecialties for obstetrics and gynecology exams, abdominal, neurological and breast exams, and exams of structures such as joints and tendons.
 Cardiac sonography examines the anatomical structure and function of the heart.
 Vascular sonography studies the anatomical and physiological characteristics of all arteries and veins in the body.
 All diagnostic medical sonography uses ultrasound to obtain images and is, therefore, considered noninvasive, having no known risks or side effects in comparison to other widely used medical imaging methods.

 Cardiac Sonography (Echocardiography)

 Cardiac sonographers are more commonly called echocardiographers or echo-techs.
 Echocardiography obtains images of the heart via ultrasound.
 It is one of the most widely used imaging examinations for assistance in the diagnosis of heart disease.
 Echocardiography is especially useful for assessing diseases that affect the heart valves and for detecting abnormalities in the motion and appearance of the heart wall.

 Vascular sonographers use ultrasound imaging and other types of exams to detect anatomical and physiological changes caused by diseases of the arteries and veins and the resulting effects on organs and other tissues.
 Vascular disorders include carotid artery disease, which may lead to stroke; abdominal vascular diseases, such as aneurysms; peripheral arterial disease, which can result in chronic pain and may progress to loss of limbs; and venous conditions that can cause blood clots (thromboses), which can travel to the lungs (pulmonary embolism).